emjun/twins-analysis/data/DATA.md

     - n_children: Number of children in the groups

+    Variables added if run the birth order.Rmd
-    - orderable: If you run the birth order.Rmd, it will add in a orderable variable which is 1 if the pair has birth order info and 0 otherwise
+    - orderable: 1 if the pair has birth order info from `lbo` and 0 otherwise

+    - n_death: the number of deaths total in pairs

+    - n_death1: indicator if there is a death in pairs - 1 if n_death>0, 0 otherwise